Pedagogical Financial Advisers Leave Classical Advisers in the Dust

 So, it would seem clear that a financial adviser or financial planner’s job is really to educate clients, provide them with information, and guide them towards finding rational solutions to their financial problems.
 It is important to keep in mind that a financial adviser is there to help the client to become independent-not dependent.
 The client, ultimately, must make their own decisions.
 However, the specific information and education that a client is supposed to receive from the adviser ought to be developed as a science-like any other profession.

-July 2nd, 2012 | by David | No Comments
+_________________________July 2nd, 2012 | by David | No Comments